KingDavidJnr/alx-system_engineering-devops/0x16-api_advanced/README.md

 # API advanced

-This project helps one to understand how to use Python to automate system administration, beyond Bash scripting.
-It teaches you how to use APIs to interact with datasets of public softwares.
+This project helps one to practice querying API's in this advanced project, this time working with the Reddit API.

 ## Tests :heavy_check_mark:

 * [tests](./tests): Folder of test files for all tasks.
+Provided by ALX.

 ## Function Prototypes :floppy_disk: